WondaMegapon/Refightilization/Refightilization/README.md

 # Changelog

 1.0.18 - Gave larger monsters a bigger interaction radius.
+Fixed returning Ancient Scepter to players.

 1.0.17 - Fixed Artifact of Metamorphosis not respawning players as monsters.